 Ensures network security by formally screening, authenticating, and monitoring endpoints with an endpoint management tool.
 Endpoint management tools are primarily used to manage devices and provide support, giving administrators the ability to oversee endpoint activities.

-Endpoint security, or endpoint protection, is the process of protecting user endpoints (desktop workstations, laptops, and mobile devices) from threats such as malware, ransomware, and zero-days.
+Endpoint security is the process of protecting user endpoints (desktop workstations, laptops, and mobile devices) from threats such as malware, ransomware, and zero-days.

 A technique to breach the security of a network or information system in violation of security policy.